Postgraduate Lishuang Wang and others won the GECCO 2024 Best Paper Award

 The Genetic and Evolutionary Computation Conference (GECCO), organized by ACM SIGEVO, is one of the most prestigious and influential international conferences in the field of computational intelligence.
 GECCO brings together the world’s leading researchers and scholars each year to exchange and showcase the latest research achievements in evolutionary computation.
 Since its inception in 1999, GECCO has become a flagship conference in the field of evolutionary computation, recognized internationally for its high academic standards and significant impact.

-The NeuroEvolution of Augmenting Topologies (NEAT) algorithm, proposed by Kenneth Stanley and Risto Miikkulainen in 2002, has had a significant impact on fields such as artificial intelligence, robotic control, and autonomous driving.
-However, the traditional NEAT algorithm’s computational efficiency limitations have become apparent when dealing with large-scale problems.
-To address this challenge, Prof. Ran Cheng’s team developed the TensorNEAT algorithm library.
-Utilizing tensorization techniques, NEAT and its derivative algorithms (including CPPN and HyperNEAT) can fully support GPU acceleration.
+The NeuroEvolution of Augmenting Topologies (NEAT) algorithm, proposed by Kenneth Stanley and Risto Miikkulainen in 2002, has had a profound impact on areas such as artificial intelligence, robotic control, and autonomous driving.
+However, the traditional NEAT algorithm faces computational efficiency challenges when applied to large-scale problems.
+To address this challenge, Professor Ran Cheng’s team developed the TensorNEAT algorithm library.
+By employing tensorization techniques, NEAT and its derivative algorithms (including CPPN and HyperNEAT) now fully support GPU acceleration.

 Tensorization Method for NEAT Algorithm